heyappleheyapple01/MCP_Test/README.md

     way to exchange and manage contextual information for machine learning models, AI systems, and language models.
-MCP aims to facilitate interoperability between tools, platforms, and services by providing a clear specification fcopor how context—such as prompts, conversation history, and environmental data—can be packaged, transferred, and processed.
+MCP aims to facilitate interoperability between tools, platforms, and services by providing a clear specification for how context—such as prompts, conversation history, and environmental data—can be packaged, transferred, and processed.

     ## Key Features